Warrington College of Business: Graduate programs

-The Hough Graduate School of Business offers ten options for its MBA degree program (three full-time, three professional, two online and one executive).
-One of UF MBA's three professional options is a satellite program in South Florida at the Miramar Tech Center in Miramar, Fla.
+The Hough Graduate School of Business offers ten options for its MBA degree program (three full-time, two professional, two online and one executive).
+The MBA program’s professional options are offered in Miami and Jacksonville.

-UF also offers business master's degrees in business analytics, entrepreneurship, finance, information systems and operations management, international business, management, marketing, and real estate.
+UF also offers business master's degrees in business analytics, entrepreneurship, finance, fintech, information systems and operations management, international business, management, marketing, and real estate.

 Research

 The Warrington College of Business was awarded $1.45 million in annual research expenditures in sponsored research for 2024.

 International programs

 International programs in more than 20 countries are offered to undergraduate and graduate students.
 The Master of International Business is the international graduate program offered.
 Students in this program may spend six weeks in a foreign country studying a specific industry, country, or global operation issue, but a study of at least one week abroad is required.

 Entrepreneurship & Innovation Center

 The college is home to the Entrepreneurship & Innovation Center.
 The center was founded in 2000 with the mission to introduce the concept of entrepreneurship to students and faculty, and offers one of the nation's only Master of Science degrees in Entrepreneurship.

-The center also operates the Gator Hatchery, an on-campus business incubator that provides student entrepreneurs with workspace, mentoring, and networking resources, as well as the Big Idea Competition, a university-wide contest that awards funding to innovative startup ideas.